ananyakrishnaeemani/RTGS-Style-AI-Analyst/datasets.md

 # Dataset Manifest

-## This project uses literacy data for Telangana districts to generate insights, visualizations, and policy recommendations.
+### This project uses literacy data for Telangana districts to generate insights, visualizations, and policy recommendations.
-# 📊 Dataset Manifest
 ```
 This project uses Telangana literacy data to compute insights and visualizations.